hananali2023/going-for-gold/README.md

 | Decision Tree | 63.25% | 0.62 | 0.22 | 0.33 |
 | Naive Bayes | 40.95% | **0.88** | 0.18 | 0.30 |

 **Key tradeoff:** correcting for class imbalance significantly lowered overall accuracy but raised medal recall from 0.00 to as high as 0.88.
-For this problem, recall on the minority class is the more meaningful metric — a model that never predicts a medal is useless even at 86% accuracy.
+For this problem, recall on the minority class is the more meaningful metric.
+A model that never predicts a medal is useless even at 86% accuracy.

 ## Planned Improvements
-- [ ] Re-introduce Sport and Country/NOC as encoded features — likely the strongest predictors, set aside in this version to keep the research question focused on physical attributes alone
+- [ ] Re-introduce Sport and Country/NOC as encoded features: likely the strongest predictors, set aside in this version to keep the research question focused on physical attributes alone
 - [ ] Add Random Forest and XGBoost for comparison
 - [ ] Tune classification threshold to balance precision/recall depending on use case
-- [ ] Build historical trend visualizations — medal counts by country over decades, sport parity analysis
+- [ ] Build historical trend visualizations, medal counts by country over decades, sport parity analysis

 ## Requirements